 The freedom of complexity with 3D printing can be seen as a paradox against the expense it adds to CNC machining.
 In reverse, bulky items can be relatively cheap to machine compared to 3D printing, particularly with metals, due to the increased work a 3D printer must do to fuse the material together.
 Just like CNC machining requires design rules, 3D printing is not a cheat code for design either, it just has different strengths which can be powerful for lightweight, application-based, manufacturing.

+3d printing vs. injection molding is a choice many engineers consider.
 Injection molding typically requires a CNC machined mold core and cavity to run in an injection mold press.
 The machined plates are pressed together and a molten plastic is injected into the sealed cavity to cool into the shape of the part.
 Once cooled, the two halves of the mold open, and the part is ejected leaving the tool ready for the process to repeat.
 The major expense in injection molding is the upfront tooling required.
-Not only does it require a significant financial investment, it also often takes weeks to months to have the tool produced for a production run.
+Not only does it require a significant financial investment, but it also often takes weeks to months to have the tool produced for a production run.

 Because 3D printing can make parts directly from a digital file without tooling, it is a viable way to build production volumes of parts in quantities without significant investment.
 3D printing often has a break-even between 250 and 2,000 parts before injection molding becomes a more viable option.
 With more lean inventory methods like just-in-time (JIT), 3D printing can be a replacement to molded components with limited on-hand needs.